DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/grouping.md

 ## Custom Grouping Values

-If you want to provide a custom group value for a column, pass your grouping function to the `LocalGrouping` plugin’s `getGroupValue` property.
-Usually, when using a custom grouping function, you want to see the grouped column in the table (by default it is hidden when grouped).
-To do this, add the `showWhenGrouped` field to the particular column configuration object and set its value to `true`.
-For instance, in the following example, we use the first letter of the `city` column as a group value and keep this column visible in the table.
+Pass a grouping function to the `LocalGrouping` plugin’s `getGroupValue` property to group data by a custom value based on the specified column's value.
+Set the `showWhenGrouped` field of the columns configuration to true to avoid hidding of the column when data is grouped by this column.
+In the following example, data is grouped by the first letter of the "city" column value while the "city" column remains visible.

 .embedded-demo(grouping/local-grouping-custom)

-For more complex scenarios, you can also specify a custom function in the `showColumnWhenGrouped` property of the `TableGroupRow` plugin to save the grouped columns in the table:
+You can also assign a function that returns a Boolean value depending on the `columnName` parameter value to the `TableGroupRow` plugin's `showColumnWhenGrouped` property to define which columns should remain visible when data is grouped by them.

 ```js
   <Grid>